Congruence relations of GSpin Shimura varieties: Introduction

-Their general strategy is as follows: First prove that an ordinary version of the conjecture \eqref{conj} holds (theorem \eqref{ord}), which boils down to a group theoretic argument due to a result by B\"ultel; Next prove that the image of $\mathscr{H}(G(\mathbb{Q}_p)//K_p,\mathbb{Q})$ under $\sigma\circ h$ is contained in $cl\circ ord(\mathbb{Q}[p-Isog_k^{ord}])$, so the ordinary version of the congruence relation implies the full version of the conjecture \eqref{conj}.
-This is the cases studied by Chai-Faltings\cite{FC}, B\"ultel\cite{B}, Wedhorn\cite{W} and B\"ultel-Wedhorn\cite{BW}.
-In the case dealt by Koskivirta, there are actually supersingular cycles in the image of $\mathscr{H}(G(\mathbb{Q}_p)//K_p, \mathbb{Q})$ under $\sigma\circ h$.
-He factored the Hecke polynomial so that one ``special factor" kills these supersingular cycles, therefore conjecture \eqref{conj} still holds.
+Their general strategy is as follows: Starting with the ordinary congruence relation, which is already proved, try to prove that the image of $\mathscr{H}(G(\mathbb{Q}_p)//K_p,\mathbb{Q})$ under $\sigma\circ h$ is contained in $cl\circ ord(\mathbb{Q}[p-Isog_k])$, so the ordinary version of the congruence relation implies the full version of the conjecture.
+However, this is not always true in general.
+In the case studied by Koskivirta, there are actually supersingular cycles in the image of $\mathscr{H}(G(\mathbb{Q}_p)//K_p,\mathbb{Q})$ under $\sigma\circ h$.
+He factored the Hecke polynomial so that a ``special factor" kills these supersingular cycles, thus the full version of the conjecture still holds.

-In the more general Hodge type case, we can defined similar objects, such as $p-Isog$, as done by Moonen, thanks to the fundamental work of Kisin\cite{Ki}.
-My main purpose in the paper is to confirm the conjecture \eqref{conj} for GSpin Shimura varieties, generalizing the results by B\"ultel\cite{B} on GSpin$(5,2)$ to all $(n,2)$.
+In the more general Hodge type case, similar objects can be defined, such as $p-Isog$, since Hodge type Shimura varieties can also be interepret as a ``moduli space" of abelian varieties with additional structures.
+My main purpose in this paper is to confirm the conjecture for GSpin Shimura varieties, generalizing the results by B\"ultel on GSpin$(5,2)$ to all $(n,2)$.

-The ``congruence relation on ordinary locus" is known, which is proved by Moonen \cite{M} in the PEL-type cases and generalized to Hodge type cases by Hong \cite{Hong} recently.
-In the cases in which the group is split over $p$ (when $n$ is odd this is always the case, as we assume $G$ to be unramified; when $n$ is even, $G$ is either split or quasi-split but nonsplit), we show that the ordinary congruence relation is enough.
-In quasi-split but nonsplit case (this happens only in the even rank case), we compute the Hecke polynomial and show that there is a factor to kill the basic cycles, similar to the case considered by Koskivirta.
-In summary, we prove the following
+The ordinary congruence relation is proved by Moonen in the PEL type case and generalized to Hodge type by Hong\cite{Hong} recently.
+In the cases where GSpin$(n,2)$ splits over $p$ (when $n$ is odd this is always the case, as we assume the group is nonramified over $p$), I show that the ordinary congruence relation is enough, that is, it implies the full version of the congruence relation.
+In the quasi-split but non split case, which only happens in the case where $n$ is even, I compute the Hecke polynomial and show that there is a factor killing the basic cycles.
+It is similar to the case dealt with by Koskivirta.